leibi-actico/versiontest/README.md

 The logical consequence is that we need to slice our feature stories very carefully.

 The thing is we can not reliably make one commit per feature to main as the feature might still be too big.
-To solve this lets have a thought about a similar scenario (avoiding to use unwanted code): deprecation.
+To solve this lets have a thought about a similar scenario (avoiding using unwanted code): deprecation.

-A dependency might have a deprecated functionality which we can technially use but are encouraged not to use.
+A dependency might have a deprecated functionality which we can technically use but are encouraged not to use.
 To indicate this the class or method is annotated with the @Deprecated annotation.

 So what if we do the same?